Generic Name: doxorubicin (DOX-oh-ROO-bi-sin)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of heart problems or radiation treatment (or are currently receiving radiation treatment), or if you have previously received doxorubicin or similar medicines (eg, epirubicin, daunorubicin)
+- if you have a history of heart problems (eg, irregular heartbeat), or if you have previously received doxorubicin or similar medicines (eg, epirubicin, daunorubicin)

-- if you are taking medicines that may affect heart function (eg, calcium channel blockers, trastuzumab).
+- if you are taking medicines that may affect heart function (eg, cyclophosphamide, trastuzumab).
 Ask your doctor if you are unsure if any of your medicines may affect heart function

 Some MEDICINES MAY INTERACT with doxorubicin.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Calcium channel blockers (eg, diltiazem, verapamil), cyclophosphamide, or trastuzumab because the risk of heart problems (eg, heart failure) may be increased
+- Cyclophosphamide or trastuzumab because the risk of heart problems (eg, heart failure) may be increased

-- Cyclosporine, cytarabine, paclitaxel, progesterone, or streptozocin because it may increase the risk of doxorubicin's side effects
+- Cyclosporine, paclitaxel, or verapamil because they may increase the risk of doxorubicin's side effects

-- Phenobarbital because it may decrease doxorubicin's effectiveness
+- Phenobarbital, phenytoin, or St. John's wort because they may decrease doxorubicin's effectiveness

 - Anticoagulants (eg, warfarin) because the risk of their side effects may be increased